akissinger/chyp/README.md

 # Using Chyp

-The main was you interact with Chyp is by writing `*.chyp` prover files.
+The main way to interact with Chyp is by writing `*.chyp` prover files.
 These are source files written in a simple declarative language that lets you:
 1. define generators,
 2. build terms by composing generators,
 3. define rewrite rules (i.e. axioms), and